 In 1996, Don Julio asked Mike, “Is there anything American alpaca breeders can do to help the poor Quechua children in my hometown of Macusani?”

 The answer was yes and, Quechua Benefit was born.

-Mike enlisted a dentist, Mario Pedroza, who also raised alpacas and in November of 1996 they embarked on Quechua Benefit’s first mission to the Andes.
-The dental volunteers spent 6 days in Macusani which sits at 15,450 feet above sea level, seeing 907 patients.
-Quechua Benefit has had an ongoing presence in Peru ever since, and is always expanding their mission and commitment to Don Julio Barreda, who passed away in 2009.
+Mike enlisted the help of a dentist, Mario Pedroza, who also raised alpacas.
+In November of 1996 they embarked on Quechua Benefit’s first mission to the Andes.
+The dental volunteers spent six days in Macusani which sits at 15,450 feet above sea level, seeing 907 patients.
+Quechua Benefit has had an ongoing presence in Peru ever since and is always expanding its mission and commitment to Don Julio Barreda, who passed away in 2009.

 The difficulty of life in highland Peru is reflected in the infant mortality figures reported by Jorge A. Flores-Ochoa in his book, Pastoralists of the Andes: “26 percent of the infants born are dead before age one; 37.5 percent are dead before age five; 42 percent of all babies born are dead before they reach age ten.”

 These dismal facts have not changed over time, yet the Andean alpaca shepherds have persisted.